thewisemagician/simple-privacy-guide/00-digital-devices.md

 ## TLDR advanced:

+Without encryption it's trivial [3] to recover data from your computer [4].
 Enable encryption on your computer too.
 The easiest is just to fully encrypt the whole system, once done you won't see any difference.

 * Windows 10:
-  * The recommended option is to use Veracrypt [3] a powerfull open source encryption tool.
+  * The recommended option is to use Veracrypt [5] a powerfull open source encryption tool.
 If you prefer to use the built in but less secure windows solution called bitlocker just check the option bellow.
 [You can find Veracrypt on there official webpage](https://www.veracrypt.fr/en/Home.html).
   * If you have Windows 10 Entreprise you can enable Bitlocker, while you don't have to install anything additional software this isn't the recommended option because Bitlocker isn't open source and had several security issues in the past.
 If you still want to use it, follow [the guide on Microsoft website](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-device-encryption-overview-windows-10)
 * MacOSX: They come with a default encryption solution called FileVault.
 [Check Apple documentation how to enable it.](https://support.apple.com/en-us/HT204837)
-* Linux: Check for your distribution documentation how to setup LUKS
+* Linux: Check for your distribution documentation how to setup [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup)

 ## Convenience: